VERT-sh/VERT/README.md

 - Continuously restart the container until manually stopped
 - Map `3000/tcp` (host) to `80/tcp` (container)

 We also have a [`docker-compose.yml`](./docker-compose.yml) file available.
 Use `docker compose up` if you want to start the stack, or `docker compose down` to bring it down.
 You can pass `--build` to `docker compose up` to rebuild the Docker image (useful if you've changed any of the environment variables) as well as `-d` to start it in detached mode.
-You can read more about Docker Compose in general [here](https://docs.docker.com/compose/intro/compose-application-model/).
+Feel free to read more about Docker Compose in general [here](https://docs.docker.com/compose/intro/compose-application-model/).

+#### Pulling instead of building

 While there's an image you can pull instead of cloning the repo and building the image yourself, you will not be able to update any of the environment variables (e.g. `PUB_PLAUSIBLE_URL`) as they're baked directly into the image and not obtained during runtime.
 If you're okay with this, you can simply run this command instead:
 ```shell